 Maybe you're a very smart person who knows how important it is to take care of your health.
 You eat large quantities of vegetables, get adequate amounts of sleep, exercise plenty and avoid tobacco products.
 But when you brush your teeth, how likely are you to floss on a regular basis?
 It's not incredibly hard and it doesn't usually hurt.
 But for some reason, this hygiene habit isn't one that all of us undertake with true commitment.

-Results of new research might motivate you to start a real relationship with floss.
+Results of recent research might motivate you to start a real relationship with floss.

 It's not the first time researchers have studied a possible connection between bacteria and Alzheimer's disease.
 But when the pathogen has been found in the brains of patients who died with Alzheimer's disease, researchers weren't sure if the bacteria caused the disease or entered the brain because it was weakened by the condition, New Scientist reports.